outerbounds/metaflowbot/docs/Deployment-Manual.md

 4. For _Select your use case_, choose _Elastic Container Service Task_ and choose _Next: Permissions_.
 5. Choose _AmazonECSTaskExecutionRolePolicy_.
 5. Choose _Next:tags_.
-6. For Add tags (optional), enter any metadata tags you want to associate with the IAM role, and  then choose Next: Review.
+6. For _Add tags (optional)_, enter any metadata tags you want to associate with the IAM role, and  then choose _Next: Review_.
-6. For Role name, enter a name for your role and then choose _Create role_ to finish.
+6. For _Role name_, enter a name for your role and then choose _Create role_ to finish.
 Note the ARN of the IAM role you just created.

 ### ECS Task IAM Role